 Feature stories are estimated because they contribute to business value.
 Bugs and chores are considered part of normal software product overhead—they emerge over time, and are continual overhead, an ongoing cost of doing business.
 Tracker’s automatic velocity calculation accounts for this as a built-in cost, and estimates how much business-valued work can be completed each iteration.
 This lets you focus your planning on business value, risk, and priorities.
 Therefore, bugs and chores in Tracker are not normally estimated.
 You can enable estimation for bugs and chores in Project Settings; however, we strongly discourage turning on bug and chore estimating.
 You cannot turn it off later if you change your mind.

-At the beginning of a project, Tracker will use the initial value for velocity, set in Project Settings, for its first iteration.
-It will also revert to this default velocity after a number of iterations with 0 accepted points (that number being the number of iterations set for Velocity Strategy, in Project Settings).
+At the beginning of a project, Tracker will use the “initial velocity” metric for velocity, set in Project Settings, for its first iteration (the default is set to 10).
+It will also revert to this default velocity after a number of iterations with zero accepted stories have passed (that number being the number of iterations set for Velocity Strategy, in Project Settings).
 As soon as a project has one completed iteration, Tracker will display and use the calculated average velocity.

 It’s possible to override calculated velocity in your view of the project to experiment with hypothetical scenarios.
 Click the Velocity link to specify a speculative value and see what the impact on the Backlog or future releases would be.
 No other users see the change when you override velocity.
 You can click Revert to revert it back to its true value.
 Overridden velocities are not stored, so velocity reverts to the calculated value when you reopen the project.